 Wealth Is More Important Than Income

 The more you work, the more you have to pay in taxes.
-Instead, work smarter by focusing on building more investment income or equity in a business, especially if corporate taxes are going to drop to 15%.
-You can build wealth up to $5.49M as an individual or $11.98m as a married couple before the estate tax kicks in.
+Instead, work smarter by focusing on building more investment income or equity in a business, especially as corporate taxes are getting cut.
+You can build wealth up to $11.4 million as an individual or $22.8 million as a married couple before the estate tax kicks in.

 From now on, really think about how all your income sources are taxed.
 Do you really want to work all day for the privilege of paying federal income tax, state income tax, city income tax, Social Security tax, Medicare tax, and so forth?
 Just like inflation, tax increases will never end.

 Earn More Passive Income Through Real Estate